 As I said though, it does complicate life.
 Especially in the area of hospitality.

 Everyone has difficulties in their lives.
 That is part of living on earth.
 It is part of the fall of humanity.
 It is a long-standing effect of sin.
-It makes us long for the heavenly home which will enfold us one day and take away our pain.
+This suffering makes us long for the heavenly home which will enfold us one day and take away our pain.

 Everyone also has struggles that effect our willingness and ability to welcome.
-My personal belief is that this is true primarily because Satan doesn’t want you to welcome.
-Your Christian life and your evangelism are benefited so much by community that Satan wants to keep you far from it.
+My personal belief is that this is true primarily because Satan doesn’t want us to welcome.
+Our Christian lives and our evangelism are benefited so much by community that Satan wants to keep us far from it.